rlite/rlite/README.md

 An example configuration is the following:

-    rinaperf-data:client 10.0.0.1 6789 i.DIF
+    rinaperf-data|client 10.0.0.1 6789 i.DIF
-    rinaperf-data:server 10.0.0.2 6788 i.DIF
+    rinaperf-data|server 10.0.0.2 6788 i.DIF

-where the application named rinaperf-data:client is mapped (bound) to the TCP socket with address 10.0.0.1:6789 and rinaperf-data:server is mapped to the TCP socket 10.0.0.1:6788.
+where the application named rinaperf-data|client is mapped (bound) to the TCP socket with address 10.0.0.1:6789 and rinaperf-data|server is mapped to the TCP socket 10.0.0.1:6788.
 These mappings are valid for a shim DIF called i.DIF.